jsdelivr/jsdelivr/README.md

 [jsDelivr][1] - Open Source CDN
 ========

-Similar to Google Hosted Libraries, jsDelivr is an open source [CDN][6] that allows developers to host their own projects and anyone to link to our hosted files in their websites.
+jsDelivr is a free CDN for open source files.
+We are tightly integrated with Github and npm allowing us to automatically provide a reliable CDN service to almost every open source project out there.

-We offer a stable CDN that can be used in production even on popular websites with huge amounts of traffic.
+We offer a stable CDN that can be used in production on popular websites with huge amounts of traffic.
 There are no bandwidth limits or premium features and its completely free to use by anybody.

 [jsDelivr – The advanced open source public CDN][11]